INFO-698-InfoSci-Capstone/self-rewarding-rl-trading/log.md

 🥀 Thorn – Challenges:
 Condensing complex technical content into an engaging and understandable format while maintaining visual clarity and research depth was challenging.
 Balancing technical accuracy with visual simplicity required multiple iterations.

+---

+🗓 Date: Week 9 – May 2, 2025

+⏱ Number of hours: ~25-30 hours (Finalizing the research poster, incorporating feedback, preparing for the iShowcase event)

+🌹 Rose – Highlight of the week: Successfully finalized the iShowcase poster incorporating mentor feedback, ensuring clarity, accuracy, and visual appeal.
+Printed
+    a high-quality version and rehearsed the presentation multiple times.

+🌱 Bud – Looking forward to: Presenting the finalized poster at the iShowcase event and interacting with attendees to discuss the research findings.

+🥀 Thorn – Challenges: Ensuring the final poster effectively balanced technical depth and simplicity, making it accessible to a diverse audience without losing
+    essential details.

+---

+🗓 Date: Week 10 – May 9, 2025

+⏱ Number of hours: ~30-35 hours (iShowcase event presentation, finalizing Power BI dashboard, GitHub repository updates)

+🌹 Rose – Highlight of the week: Successfully presented the poster at the iShowcase event on May 7th, receiving positive feedback and constructive questions from attendees.
+Also completed and finalized the Power BI dashboard, effectively visualizing agent actions, portfolio values, and key performance metrics.

+🌱 Bud – Looking forward to: Documenting final results clearly in the GitHub repository, preparing comprehensive project documentation, and outlining future research directions based on event feedback.

+🥀 Thorn – Challenges: Managing time efficiently to simultaneously complete the dashboard and ensure accurate and comprehensive documentation for GitHub updates.